cyantools/poormanslogging/README.md

 ## Installing

-`pip install git+https://github.com/nicovillanueva/poormanslogging` or just stick it into `requirements.txt`
+`pip install poormanslogging` or just stick it into `requirements.txt`

 ## Configuring